Record Search Guide

 Can I search court records online for free?

 Sometimes, yes.
 Many county and state court systems publish case access online, but the level of detail varies.
-Some show only an index, while others provide much more.
+Some show only an index entry — case number, parties, and filing date — while others provide much more context.
+Document copies almost always require a fee or an in-person request.

 Do I need the county to search court records?